dsanson/argmap/README.markdown

 `$ cat example.yml | argmap2mup > example.mup`: generate a MindMup map
 from example.yml.
 Import that map into MindMup to work with.

-`$ cat example.yml | argmap2mup -u`: generate a MindMup map and upload it to your Google Drive.
+`$ argmap2mup -u example-2.yml`: generate a MindMup map and upload it to your Google Drive.
 You can then go to Google Drive and open the map in MindMup to work with it.